George Galphin

-George Galphin (1708–1780) was an American businessman specializing in Indian Trade, an Indian Commissioner, and plantation owner who lived and conducted business in the colonies of Georgia and South Carolina, primarily around the area known today as Augusta, Georgia.
+George Galphin (1708–1780) was an American businessman specializing in Native American trade, a Native American Commissioner, and plantation owner who lived and conducted business in the colonies of Georgia and South Carolina, primarily around the area known today as Augusta, Georgia.

 Early life

-Galphin was born in County Antrim, Ireland in the early 18th century to Barbara and Thomas Galphin, a linen weaver by trade.
+Galphin was born in County Antrim, Ireland, in the early 18th century to Barbara and Thomas Galphin, a linen weaver by trade.
 Galphin was a Presbyterian of Scottish descent.
 Galphin came to America in 1737, arriving at the port of Charleston, South Carolina.
-In the 1740s, Galphin found work from Brown, Rae, and Company, a trading firm based out of Augusta.
+In the 1740s, Galphin found work from Brown, Rae and Company, a trading firm based out of Augusta, Georgia.

 Indian trader

 George Galphin became a highly respected trader among the Lower Creek tribes in the Georgia and South Carolina region within a few years of arriving in America.
 Adair praised his skill in negotiating with the Creek to stay neutral during the French and Indian Wars (1760–1761).
 Eventually he came to own the Silver Bluff trading post.
 In the 1760s he was involved in a project with fellow trader John Rae encouraging Irish immigration to the region.
 On the Georgia side of the Savannah River, these immigrants were encouraged to move onto a 50000 acre tract of land called Queensborough.